rgiot/demo.revision2024.etchy/Readme.md

 I am not sure to be able to improve that during the project.
 This is the reason why I individually assemble each image.

+From scratch it takes 52min on my powerfull Linux machine.

 ### To cleanup the folder

 ```